Edric-Matwiejew/more_with_bash/README.md

 which we will also suspend.

-To start one of these processes back up, we use the 'foreground' command,
+To start one of these processes back up, we use the `foreground` command,

 	fg 1